navahas/latdder/README.md

 </p>

 # Latdder: Learn Type-Driven API Design in Rust
+> [!NOTE]
+> This project is currently under construction and is not yet ready for public use.
+It will be shared publicly in the near future once the initial stages are complete, at which point contributions will be welcomed.

 Latdder offers a progressive, test-driven approach to mastering type-driven API design in Rust, with a focus on the powerful **type-state pattern**.